 Student Wellness associate director says same day counselling appointments better for students

-Humber students say counselling sessions at the College often have long wait times for visits they feel are too short.
+Humber College students say they wait too long for counselling sessions that are too short.
 However, Jacqueline Anderson, associate director of Student Wellness and Development, says that the system currently in place is an improvement over the old one.

 She says that the counselling service is rooted in “evidence-based practice” and “operational needs of the program.”